 Credit Scores are powerful indicators to lenders about one’s financial history and trustworthiness.
 Since they hold a lot of weight, improving one’s Credit Score is a strong starting point for securing a better mortgage rate.
-Learning how to build up one’s Credit Score can be very valuable for financial health and well being.
+Building up one’s Credit Score can be very valuable for financial health and well-being.

 Increase the Down Payment Size